The Chef Brand The Food Story Design

 Michelin Guide Shanghai

-Being a culinary egalitarian, Chef Paul Pairet runs two restaurants of widely different natures in Shanghai – A popular French modern eatery “Mr & Mrs Bund”, and an avant-garde, experimental restaurant Ultraviolet – No. 24 in The World’s 50 Best Restaurant 2015, and received two Michelin stars in the ﬁrst Michelin Guide Shanghai.
+Being a culinary egalitarian, Chef Paul Pairet runs three restaurants of widely different natures in Shanghai – A popular French modern eatery “Mr & Mrs Bund”; a casual French Café named Polux; and an avant-garde, experimental restaurant Ultraviolet – No. 24 in The World’s 50 Best Restaurant 2015, receiving two Michelin stars in the ﬁrst Michelin Guide Shanghai and three Michelin stars in the second edition.
 Since landing in Shanghai in 2005, he staked out a reputation for his “highly personal and completely original cuisine“.
 According to Le Figaro France, Pairet is “the top of the most incredible chefs of his time“; That’s Shanghai sees him as “an OCD perfectionist with the soul of an artist“.
 At Mr & Mrs Bund, Pairet brings his sophistication and enormous talent to another, equal love of his accessible French comfort food.

 Mr & Mrs Bund Shanghai, Modern Eatery by Paul Pairet, Wechat presentation (extracts).
 Download the sales kit